 Research to Business

-Two calls for applications will be arranged per year: one in the spring and another in the autumn.
+Two calls for applications will be arranged per year: in the spring and in the autumn.

 In addition to funding Research to Business service supports the commercialization preparations by organizing events where teams with Research to Business funding can meet early stage investors and peers.
 See the news: The first Science Startup Day brought together researchers and investors.